Academic Catalog

 Cooperative Education Program

 The Mike Ilitch School of Business actively participates in the University Cooperative Education (Co-op) Program in which students alternate semesters of work and academic study.
 Eligibility begins in the junior year or upon having earned more than the minimum fifty-four semester credits.
-Students interested in this program should contact the Mike Ilitch School of Business Career Planning and Placement Office, Suite 299, Mike Ilitch School of Business, 2771 Woodward, 313-577-4871.
+Students interested in this program should contact Ilitch School Career Services, Suite 299, Mike Ilitch School of Business, 2771 Woodward, 313-577-4871.

 Students admitted to the program with minimum junior standing should recognize that an additional calendar year may be needed to fulfill the requirements for the bachelor’s degree.
 No academic credit is granted for participation in the Co-op Program; Satisfactory/Unsatisfactory (‘S/U’) grades are given, however, and are entered on the official University transcript.